bsa-git/gapi-examples/README.md

 # install dependencies
 $ npm install # Or yarn install

+# environment variables
+Add file "app/env.js" to your project to set user environment variables.
+See the sample file "app/env.example.js".

 # serve with hot reload at localhost:3000
 $ npm run dev